• About

 What Is “Full-Color” or “Seconds” Bluestone?

-Full-color bluestone (sometimes labeled as natural blend or seconds) typically has:
+Full-color bluestone (sometimes labeled as natural blend typically has:

 • Greater color variation across each pallet or layer